bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 }
 ```

-Also, set the following property in application.properties.
+Also, set the following property in `application.properties`.
 This helps converting ISO 8601 Date and Time formats to java.time.* classes.

 ```properties
 spring.jackson.serialization.write-dates-as-timestamps=false